-While mechanical recovery (e.g., booms, skimmers, etc.) will typically be the most widely used response option, there are several other tools available to mitigate oil spills.
-The NCP directs that Regional Response Teams (RRTs) and Area Committees address, as part of their planning activities, the desirability of using certain alternative response technologies when removing or controlling oil discharges.
-RRT-6 has developed several policy documents to address the approval and use of these chemical countermeasures.
-Links to these policy documents, which are all located on the RRT-6 homepage, can be found in this section.
+While mechanical recovery will typically be the most widely-used response option, there are several other tools available to mitigate oil spills.
+The NCP directs that RRT and Area Committees address, as part of their planning activities, the desirability of using certain alternative response technologies when removing or controlling oil discharges.
+RRT-4 has developed several policy documents to address the approval and use of these chemical countermeasures.
+These policy documents can be found in Annex J: Oil Spill Countermeasure of the Region 4 RCP.